A Relational Approach to Mental Health

 mental health CPD training

-Mental Health CPD course Learning outcomes
+Mental Health course Learning outcomes

 We'll talk about what affects our mental health.
 What we can do individually and together to maintain and improve our mental health and wellbeing.
 As well as evidence-based information, there will be plenty of time for discussion and relating the content to our own and others’ situations.
 We will explore: